rchain/architecture-docs/contracts/contract-design.rst

 Formal verification is the *de facto* standard for many mission-critical technologies.
 Some of the earliest formal verification methods were applied to the two-level shutdown systems of nuclear generators [#f1]_.
 Many ATM software solutions verify performance by deriving solutions from models of linear temporal logic.
 Many military information and decision systems invoke Hoare logic to verify crash tolerance.
 An indiscriminate smart-contracting utility that desires to host mission-critical contracts bears the same responsibility of verifiability to its users.
 Therefore, our design approach to the surface-language and execution model is based on a provably correct model of computation.

+At the same time, there are relatively few programming paradigms and languages that handle concurrent processes in their core model.
+Instead, they bolt some kind of threading-based concurrency model on the side to address being able to scale by doing more than one thing at a time.
+By contrast, the Mobile process calculi provide a fundamentally different notion of what computing is.
+In these models, computing arises primarily from the interaction of processes.
+The ability to formally verify an execution model, and to allow that execution model to be fundamentally concurrent, is why we have chosen a process calculus for RChain's model of computation.

-**The RChain contracting model is derived from the syntax and semantics of rho-calculus.** The rho-calculus is a variant of the π-calculus that was introduced in 2004 to provide the first model of concurrent computation with reflection.
+Specifically, **the RChain execution model is derived from the syntax and semantics of rho-calculus.** The rho-calculus is a variant of the π-calculus that was introduced in 2004 to provide the first model of concurrent computation with reflection.
 “Rho” stands for reflective, higher-order.

 Though an understanding of the π-calculus isn’t necessary for the purposes of this document, those unfamiliar with the π-calculus are strongly encouraged to explore it.
 The π-calculus is the first formal system to successfully model networks where nodes may regularly join and drop from the network.
 It assumes fine-grained concurrency and process communication i.e two processes may be introduced by a third process.
 The rho-calculus extension inherits all of those features and adds reflection.